evant/gradle-retrolambda/README.md

 compilation (`retrolambda.incremental false`).

 ### Causes Proguard to fail
-Incremental compilation breaks is not compatible with Proguard.
+Incremental compilation is not compatible with Proguard.
 See [Issue 41](https://github.com/evant/gradle-retrolambda/issues/41) for details.
 You can either disable Proguard or disable incremental compilation (`retrolambda.incremental false`).